devco/Trek/readme.md

 ### `<number>`

 The number part of the file name allows you to simply define which order you want your migrations to be run in.
+It is removed from the actual class name during resolution.

+### `<classname>`

-This part, in addition to the underscore and file extension, is removed in order to resolve the class name.
-No other transformations occur.
+This part of the file name maps directly to the class name within the resolved namespace.

 Writing Migrations
 ------------------